suresh/suresh.github.io/_snippets/05-ml-pipelines.md

 ---
 ## What is a Pipeline

-Transformers are usually combined with classifiers, regressors or other estimators to build a composite estimator.
+Transformers are combined with classifiers, regressors or other estimators to build a composite estimator.
 The most common tool is a Pipeline. *Pipeline* can be used to chain multiple estimators into one.
-This is useful as there is often a fixed sequence of steps in processing the data, for example feature selection, normalization and classification.
+This is useful as there is a fixed sequence of steps in processing the data, for example feature selection, normalization and classification.

 Pipeline offers these benefits:

-* Convenience and encapsulation - You only have to call fit and predict once on your data to fit a whole sequence of estimators
+* Convenience and encapsulation - You have to call fit and predict once on your data to fit a whole sequence of estimators
-* Joint parameter selection - Yuo can grid search over parameters of all estimators in the pipeline at once
+* Joint parameter selection - You can grid search over parameters of all estimators in the pipeline at once
 * Safety - Pipelines help avoid leaking stats between test data into the trained model in cross-validation, by ensuring that the same samples are used to train the transformers and predictors

 All estimators in a pipeline, except the last one, must be transformers (i.e must have a transform method).
 The last estimator may be any type (transformer, classifier, etc).